htruong/ezpi4me/README.md

 It's your choice.
 However, if you leave it unfastened, anything that has root access can write over your UEFI firmware.
 I leave it fastened.

+- **I saw the black SOIC clips on sale on eBay/Aliexpress for much cheaper.
+Should I buy one?**

+Be mindful of the pitch of the clip.
+Some are not 0.1 inch and it will be a pain to deal with.
+The Panoma (blue) one works and works well.

 Thanks